 aka Mind Emulation

 Once the neural pathways have been scanned and mapped, powerful computer hardware and software could emulate the mind.
 The mind could be woken up and a virtual body could be used to provide input and output.
 The main objections to mind uploading tend to be philosophical, with some people feeling that this would be a cheap copy and not really "them".
 This leads to long debates about "identity" and "self".
 This angst exists simply because it's hard to envision software so complex; we have no daily experience with that sort of technology.
-But this is just a form of vitalism, a belief that there is something fundamentally special about the brain that could not be replicated by some other computational machine.
-If accurate emulation technology is ever developed, the philosophical objections will quickly wither in favor of pragmatism.
+But these objections are just a form of vitalism, a belief that there is something fundamentally special about the brain that could not be replicated by some other computational machine.
+If accurate emulation technology is ever developed, the philosophical objections will quickly wither in favor of pragmatism..

 This technology should be much easier to develop than any of the physical repair technologies listed below.
 It is, therefore, the most plausible revival scenario.